helrabelo/video-frame-exporter/README.md

 ## Assumptions

-- The application assumes modern browser support for HTML5 video and canvas APIs.
+- The application assumes modern browser support for HTML5 video, canvas APIs, and File APIs.
 - The sample video is in MP4 format, but the application can work with any format supported by the browser.
 - Frame capture works best with videos that have a consistent frame rate.
 - The application processes frames client-side, so performance may vary based on device capabilities.
+- Uploaded videos are processed entirely in the browser and are not sent to any server.

+## Accessibility

+- The application is fully keyboard navigable
+- All interactive elements have appropriate ARIA attributes
+- Error messages are clearly displayed and announced to screen readers
+- Color contrast meets WCAG 2.1 AA standards
+- Video controls are accessible with keyboard and screen readers

 ## Future Improvements

-- **Multiple Video Support**: Allow users to upload their own videos
+- **Multiple Video Support**: Allow users to manage a library of uploaded videos
 - **Batch Frame Export**: Capture multiple frames at once
 - **Advanced Export Options**: Additional formats, quality settings, and filters
 - **Frame Navigation**: Frame-by-frame navigation controls